tasks/docs/docs/sync_davx5.md

 title: DAVx⁵
 ---
 [DAVx⁵](https://play.google.com/store/apps/details?id=at.bitfire.davdroid) can
-be used to synchronize your CalDAV data with Tasks
+be used to synchronize your CalDAV data with Tasks.org

 ### DAVx⁵ vs CalDAV

-Both options provide nearly identical functionality, with the exception that Tasks cannot create, rename, colorize, or delete your CalDAV lists when synchronizing with DAVx⁵.
+Both options provide nearly identical functionality, with the exception that Tasks.org cannot create, rename, colorize, or delete your CalDAV lists when synchronizing with DAVx⁵.

-Tasks will ignore your DAVx⁵ data if you have set up CalDAV synchronization for the same account.
+Tasks.org will ignore your DAVx⁵ data if you have set up CalDAV synchronization for the same account.

 ### Adding an account

-Your data will automatically appear in Tasks after setting up DAVx⁵.
+Your data will automatically appear in Tasks.org after setting up DAVx⁵.
 Refer to the following DAVx⁵ infographic for setup instructions.

 ![DAVx⁵ setup](assets/davx5_3_3_2-announcement.png)